maxtoroq/maxtoroq.github.io/p/about-me.md

 </div>

 After many years I decided **[I was done with MVC](https://maxtoroq.github.io/2015/06/nomvc.html)** and all its **inherent complexity**.
-At the same time, MVC was full of useful features, so I created **[MvcPages](https://maxtoroq.github.io/2012/11/mvcpages-aspnet-mvc-without-routes-and-controllers.html)** using Razor (similar to Razor Pages in ASP.NET Core, but 5 years earlier).
+At the same time, MVC was full of useful features, so I created **[MvcPages](https://maxtoroq.github.io/2012/11/mvcpages-aspnet-mvc-without-routes-and-controllers.html)** using Razor <small>(similar to Razor Pages in ASP.NET Core, but 5 years earlier)</small>.

 Using MvcPages for a couple of years was very enjoyable and productive, but **Razor started to show its limitations**.
-Razor is great for what it was designed to do, but it wasn't designed to do much.
-**If I was to fully embrace the *pages* model I needed more than a simple template engine**.
+Razor is great for what it was designed to do, but it wasn't designed to do much. **If I was to fully embrace the *pages* model I needed more than a simple template engine**.
 Inspired by XSLT 2 and 3 (which was right around the corner) I created **[XCST](https://maxtoroq.github.io/XCST/)**.

 XCST is the culmination of a decade-long search for a sane, sensible, enjoyable and healthy language for application development, optimized for extensibility, composibility, reusability and markup.